How a Vapor Barrier Can Help Mitigate Radon in New Residential Construction

 Getting It Right Before and During Construction

-Beyond that, radon-resistant construction techniques built into the design — such as ASD systems and vapor barriers — will significantly decrease the chance of radon poisoning in the home.
+Beyond that, radon-resistant construction techniques built into the design — such as ASD systems and vapor barriers — will significantly decrease the chance of elevated radon concentrations in the home.

-When we build these elements into the design and construction process, we help future homeowners rest easy about radon poisoning in their home.
+When we build these elements into the design and construction process, we help ensure homeowner peace of mind.
 It’s about getting it right the first time, so homeowners don’t have to live in an unsafe environment for any time, let alone seven years.

 ** Note: Products that have been tested to ASTM E1745 - 17 Standard Specification for Plastic Water Vapor Retarders Used in Contact with Soil or Granular Fill Under Concrete Slabs will typically provide better longevity than generic plastic products.

 Written by Tom Marks

 Tom Marks is the Business Development Project Manager with Stego Industries, LLC.
 He has been with Stego since 2007, serving many years as the Rocky Mountains Regional Manager.
 Now, his focus is geared toward vapor barrier solutions for new and existing homes as the Product Manager of the StegoHome and StegoCrawl brands.
 In addition, Tom serves as Sustainability Manager, overseeing Stego’s leadership in holistic product and corporate sustainability.
 Tom enjoys working with a wide range of project team members and customers to incorporate effective sub-slab vapor protection and create healthy, sustainable homes and buildings.

 - Customer Stories

 - How to Install